-Lois has been commissioned for a rage of public art commissions.
+Lois has been commissioned for a range of public art commissions.
 1993/4 textile hangings for Winsford Library and Ashford Borough Council.
 Collaborations with ceramicists to produce Public Art in Manchester (1995/9) Fruit Stall, Manchester (1998) Textile Screen, Leighton House Museum, Kensington (1998)

 Lois has exhibited her artwork all over Britain, at over 50 galleries including: The Royal Academy Edinburgh, Smiths Gallery London, The Business Design Centre London, The Castle Gallery Inverness, The Royal Exchange Manchester, Castlefield Gallery Manchester, Bluecoat Display Centre Liverpool, Chelsea Craft Fair London.